Sell your photos, create a Marketplace

 - Forget about keywording programs to generate keywords for you (each agency has it’s own rules when comes to this aspect)

-If this piece of information was of any interest, stay close because I’m working on an extensive Microstock guide which will be available to purchase by the end of the year, hopefully.
+If this piece of information was of any interest, stay close because I’m working on an extensive Microstock guide which will be available to purchase by the end of February 2021, hopefully.
 It will also be available to acquire by chapters (model and property releases explained, how to find relevant keywords, editing process, props for shootings, etc.).

-Remember, stock photography is a long term race, not a quick way to get financial income.
+Remember, stock photography is a long term race, not a quick way to get a steady income.

 If this article is useful to you, you can always appreciate it through a small donation (a price of a coffee for example) via Paypal (firstname.lastname@example.org).